parmaja/miniedit/readme.md

 ### Disadvantages

  * Not good in auto complete
+ * Can't open unkown files
+ * Can't open a huge file like logs

 ### Contributing

 Keep it as simple as possible.
-There is an addons to add menu items to file or main menu tools
+There is an addons to add menu items to file or main menu tools.

 ### Build

-Miniedit is FreePascal/Lazarus project, to compile it need to install all packages that needed for the project
+MiniEdit is FreePascal/Lazarus project, to compile it you need to install all packages that needed

  * Use source code from github.com in branch "release", or use last tag,  branch "master" is my upstream work, it is not stable.
  * FreePascal FPC 3.0 or later